ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 For more information, see the [Terraform registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_ike_policy){: external}.

-### Upgrading a VPN from a custom IPsec policy by using Terraform
+### Upgrading a VPN from a custom IPsec policy with Terraform
 {: #upgrade-vpn-custom-ipsec-policy-procedure-terraform}
 {: terraform}